heyudou/JD_Lab/cfRNA/README.md

-# Goal: To detect cancer specific changes in the RNA, to detect aneuploidy, higher variant allele fraction for driver gene mutaitons.
+## Goal: To detect cancer specific changes in the RNA, to detect aneuploidy, higher variant allele fraction for driver gene mutations.